plush92/MyWebsite/frontend/notes/NOTES.md

 If you want your site to be a project in itself, how about making it dynamic—maybe an `interactive resume` or a `dashboard that updates in real-time with your latest GitHub activity?`

 `Suggestion Box`

 - allow users to enter comments that saves on the backend.

+# 6/27 tasks

+1. Fix font coloring on light mode buttons
+2. Overall, update stylings for components and consolidate styling into themeprovider.tsx.
+2. Update spacing, placement of blog components
+3. Create backend for blog
+4. make a plan for how you should code all of this stuff.